-In this problem, we define "3D structure" and "perspective formula" as shown for $\beta$ -glucose below.
+In this problem, we define "3D structure" and "perspective formula" as indicated for $\beta$ -glucose in the following figure.

 Inositols are cyclohexane-1,2,3,4,5,6-hexols.
 Some of these 6-membered carbocycles, in particular myo-inositol, are involved in a number of biological processes.